nikeshnaik/ksqlDB_stream_analytics/README.md

 - [ksqlDb - Too many cooks in the kitchen](https://ksqldb.io/overview.html  )
 - [kafka connectors additon to docker, pain](https://www.youtube.com/watch?v=CcHn_V5Sm8c)
 - [Confluent-hub installation of connectors](https://docs.confluent.io/kafka-connectors/self-managed/confluent-hub/client.html#install-while-offline-using-a-zip-file)

+#### Problems faced:

+- There some data transformation function missing, like unnest of bigquery, array to column.
+But we can fallback to python basic consumer and producer clients.